“Indoor Soccer” Rule Book

 7.3 After intermission, same procedure except switch ends and Home team kicks-off

-NOTE: A whistle start is REQUIRED on all balls played from WHITE DOTS (Game start and after goal included – there is no “quick” re-starts after a goal is scored)
+NOTE: A whistle start is REQUIRED on all balls played from the following spots

 7.4.1 Team has 5 seconds to put ball in play after referee indicates “ready for play” – failure to play ball results in “free kick” by opposition.